-&lt;sup>8 Remove minimum lot coverage requirements as they can exclude smaller dwelling units.
-This section has been removed so a cross reference to it is confusing.
+&lt;sup>6 Remove minimum lot coverage requirements as they can exclude smaller dwelling units, like ADUs built prior to the principal house.

+&lt;sup>7 This section no longer exists so a cross reference to it is confusing.

 Sec.
 16-3-60.
 Front yard variation.